 Governance Policies and have abundant experience and deep insight in the fields of corporate management, accounting, legal affairs, etc. Candidates must also be able to monitor the duties executed by Executive Officers from an independent and objective perspective.
 In contrast, the Nomination Committee may consider proposing the dismissal of a director to the General Meeting of Shareholders if there are objective and legitimate reasons to determine that such person does not meet the requirements of selection standards and is deemed untrustworthy of being entrusted duties as a director.

-Remuneration decision-making policy and the Remuneration Committee’s activities
+Remuneration Decision-Making Policy and the Remuneration Committe’s Activities

 The Company established the Remuneration Advisory Committee as an advisory committee of the Board of Directors in FY2018.
 The Remuneration Advisory Committee is chaired by an independent director, and the majority of its committee members is composed of independent directors.
 In regard to remuneration in FY2019, this shall be deliberated in a fair and transparent manner, in accordance with the decision-making policies and standards for Director of the Board and Executive Officer remuneration, etc., by the relevant committees, in consideration of the social circumstances, comparisons with other companies, and market levels, etc., and shall be determined at the Board of Directors based on the opinion of the Remuneration Advisory Committee.

 Basic Policies for FY2019